lupantech/ineqmath/README.md

 ### Evaluate Models on <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> Dev Set

-We also provide scripts to evaluate on the **dev set.** In addition, we include our **Final Answer Judge** to compute answer accuracy, helping you tune your models more effectively.
+We also provide scripts to evaluate models on the **dev set.** In addition, we include our **Final Answer Judge** to compute answer accuracy, helping you tune your models more effectively.

-To run both the evaluation and the **Final Answer Judge** together, run:
+To run both the evaluation and the **Final Answer Judge** together for the example models `GPT-4o mini` and `Qwen/Qwen3-4B`, run:
 ```bash
 cd models/scripts
 ./run_dev_data_gpt_4o_mini.sh